PoCInnovation/Workshops/software/30.Firebase/README.md

 };
 ```

-samething as the first exercice, and now try to implement your addBooks but in cloud function, i will help you abit
+samething as the first exercise, and now try to implement your addBooks but in cloud function, i will help you a bit

 ```
 exports.addBooks = functions.https.onRequest(async (req, res) => {